 If you keep all receipts for balancing your checkbook, store them in one place and always wash your hands well after you have balanced the books.

-If you own a company that uses thermal paper receipts, check with your supplier to see if the paper contains BPA, and if it does, switch to a BPA-free paper manufacturer, such as Appleton Paper, the country's largest manufacturer of thermal paper receipts.
-Appleton went BPA-free in 2006.
+If you own a company that uses thermal paper receipts, check with your supplier to see if the paper contains BPA, and if it does, switch to a BPA-free paper manufacturer, such as Appleton Paper, the largest manufacturer of thermal paper receipts in the U.S. Appleton went BPA-free in 2006.